 - Intravenous (through the vein) fluids

-- Withdrawal of medicines that caused the syndrome
+- Discontinuation of medicines that caused the syndrome

 In life-threatening cases, medicines that keep the muscles still (paralyze them), and a temporary breathing tube and breathing machine will be needed to prevent further muscle damage.

 People may get slowly worse and can become severely ill if not quickly treated.
 Untreated, SS can be deadly.
 With treatment, symptoms usually go away in less than 24 hours.
 Permanent organ damage may result, even with treatment.